 Chiu is a Trustee of Student Hubs, a national charity that catalyses social action in universities, and is on the Global Alumni Advisory Board of the Chinese University of Hong Kong (CUHK).
 She holds a Bachelor in Global Business Studies from CUHK and a Masters in International Relations from the London School of Economics. in 2017, she was named one of Forbes 30 Under 30 Social Entrepreneurs in Europe.
 She writes for Forbes on gender and diversity and is a frequent speaker on social entrepreneurship, having been invited to speak in 14 countries and given 2 TEDx talks.

-Steve Ciesinski is president of Silicon Valley-based SRI International, one of the world’s leading independent research and development organizations.
-SRI’s innovations have led to new products, businesses and industries that impact people’s lives every day—from the computer mouse, interactive computing and Siri, to HDTV, medical ultrasound, drugs for cancer and infectious diseases, and many more.
+Mr Stephen Ciesinski is President of Silicon Valley-based SRI International, one of the world’s leading independent research and development organisations.
+SRI’s innovations have led to new products, businesses and industries that impact people’s lives every day – from the computer mouse, interactive computing and Siri to HDTV, medical ultrasound, drugs for cancer and infectious diseases, and many more.

-Previously, Ciesinski held executive management positions with Applied Materials, the global manufacturer of semiconductor capital equipment; Octel Communications, the worldwide leader in voice-messaging products; Resumix, the inventor of Web-based personnel recruiting applications; and Laszlo Systems, a pioneer in Web 2.0 software.
+Previously, he held executive management positions with Applied Materials, the global manufacturer of semi-conductor capital equipment; Octel Communications, the worldwide leader in voice-messaging products; Resumix, the inventor of web-based personnel recruiting applications; and Laszlo Systems, a pioneer in Web 2.0 software.
 He started his career at Procter & Gamble, was a consultant with Booz, Allen & Hamilton, and also served as a venture partner with Earlybird Ventures.

-He is a graduate of Union College with a double major in Electrical Engineering and Modern Languages, and received an MBA from Stanford University.
+A graduate of Union College with a double major in Electrical Engineering and Modern Languages, he received an MBA from Stanford University.

-Ciesinski, his wife, and their two sons are founders of the Kalele Foundation, dedicated to providing character and self-esteem development experiences for disadvantaged children.
+Mr Ciesinski, his wife and their two sons are founders of the Kalele Foundation, dedicated to providing character and self-esteem development experiences for disadvantaged children.

-Clotilde Perez-Bode Dedecker is President & CEO of the Community Foundation for Greater Buffalo, an organization dedicated to connecting people, ideas and resources to improve lives in Western New York.
+Ms Clotilde Perez-Bode Dedecker is President & CEO of the Community Foundation for Greater Buffalo, an organisation dedicated to connecting people, ideas and resources to improve lives in Western New York.

-As the chief executive officer at the Community Foundation, Dedecker has led a focused growth and impact strategy.
-Under her leadership the Community Foundation has facilitated numerous public/private sector collaborations focused on systems change.
+As CEO at the Community Foundation, Ms Dedecker has led a focused growth and impact strategy.
+Under her leadership the Foundation has facilitated numerous public/private sector collaborations focused on systems change.
 These efforts have addressed issues such as school readiness, post-secondary attainment, lead-poisoning prevention and environmental stewardship.
-Most recently, Dedecker oversaw the Community Foundation’s effort to launch the Say Yes to Education initiative and the Greater Buffalo Racial Equity Roundtable.
+Most recently, Ms Dedecker oversaw the Foundation’s effort to launch the Say Yes to Education initiative and the Greater Buffalo Racial Equity Roundtable.

-Other service highlights include a White House appointment to the President’s Council on Service and Civic Participation, U.S. Committee co-chair of the United Nations International Year of the Volunteer and president of the Association of Junior Leagues International.
-Dedecker has served on numerous boards.
-Current service includes Foundation Center, FSG and the Global Fund for Community Foundations.
+Other highlights of her service to the community include a White House appointment to the President’s Council on Service and Civic Participation (2003), co-chairing the US Committee of the United Nations International Year of the Volunteer (2001) and serving as President of the Association of Junior Leagues International (1999).
+Ms Dedecker has also served on numerous boards, including currently the Foundation Center, FSG and the Global Fund for Community Foundations.

 Paula DiPerna is a strategic global environmental and philanthropic policy advisor as well as author, with special interest in environmental finance.
 She is currently a Special Advisor to CDP, formerly the Carbon Disclosure Project.
 She also serves on the Board of Advisors of Global Kids, whose mission is to develop global citizenship, and on the Circle of Advisors of Rachel’s Network, which links women philanthropists who have environmental interests.